reg-support/reg-dev-guide/api_docs/README.md

 ##### Venue API

-+ The Venue API returns basic information about a venues location.
++ The Venue API returns basic information about a venue's location.

 + For a detailed description [click here](venue/README.md).